jadeblaquiere/fspke/examples/README.md

     (ctext) are forward secure.
 So, presuming the older private key material is truly deleted, even if your private key is compromised older messages cannot be decrypted.

+## Delegate Keys

+Delegate keys are keys which are defined for a limited window of intervals such that if that key is shared between multiple devices and a delegate key is revealed not all future messages are compromised.
+Essentially a delegate key has a start and end interval for which it is valid (which could even be a single interval value).

+1. Derive a delegate key for a window of intervals

+    Bob is going to be on vacation for the next few days and wants his sister Carol to be able to read messages on his behalf while he's gone.
+He generates a key which is only valid for that period of time.

+    ```
+    cat bob.privkey | ./chk_der --start=5 --end=15 > bob5_15.privkey
+    cat bob5_15.privkey
+    ```

+1. Verify that delegate key can only decode for contained intervals

+    Carol can read messages only during the period of time when Bob is gone on vacation.
+Messages encoded outside of the window covered by the delegate key cannot be decoded.
+    ```
+    cat ctext10 | ./chk_dec --key=bob5_15.privkey
+    cat ctext30 | ./chk_dec --key=bob5_15.privkey
+    ```

 For more information on the algorithm and associated security proof, please refer to ["A Forward-Secure Public Key Encryption Scheme"; Ran Canetti, Shai Halevi and Jonathan Katz](https://eprint.iacr.org/2003/083.pdf)